ibm-cloud-docs/vmwaresolutions/archiref/fss/fss-hytrust.md

 ### Hytrust CloudControl
 {: #fss-hytrust-management-cloudcontrol}

-HTCC is used to unified security policies for access to the management stack and to customer workloads (if desired), unified visibility to security configuration and context as well as visibility to customer workloads, continuous compliance by using templates to enforce segregation of duties and provides a robust audit trail that includes a full record of all actions taken by security, network and compute platform administrators.
+HTCC is used to unify security policies for access to the management stack and to customer workloads (if desired), unify visibility to security configuration and context as well as visibility to customer workloads, continuous compliance by using templates to enforce segregation of duties and provide a robust audit trail that includes a full record of all actions taken by security, network, and compute platform administrators.
 HTCC also simplifies compliance with administrative controls requirements in HIPAA, PCI, FedRAMP, CJIS and other privacy regulations.
 When OpenShift is included in the FSS Cloud, HTCC provides full stack protection to secure the underlying virtual and IaaS platform as well as the containers deployed to OpenShift.

 ![HyTrust CloudControl transparent proxy](../../images/fss-transparent-proxy.svg "HyTrust CloudControl transparent proxy"){: caption="Figure 1.
 HyTrust CloudControl transparent proxy" caption-side="bottom"}